 More information on the GMD4 LEMA can be obtained here.

-These landowners have agreed to allow students to conduct field mapping and install irrigation technology on their fields, providing students with actual in the field learning opportunities and exposing the landowners to irrigation technology and methods that can be used.
-Through partnerships with multiple vendors, the students are exposed to multiple brands and types of technology.
-With the multiple locations involved in the project, students will be exposed to varied field and growing conditions.
+For the 2019 growing season, at least half a dozen local landowners have already agreed to allow students to conduct field & soil mapping and install various irrigation technology on their fields for the season; this provides students with actual in the field learning opportunities and exposes the landowners to new irrigation technology and methods that can be used.
+Some local farmers have been working with their program for a few years now, and more are beginning to inquire.